Marmotte 2019 and Mountain Sportive Training

 It is important to understand that these systems never work in isolation, however as endurance cyclists, the vast majority of our output is governed by the aerobic energy system.
 Threshold is therefore referring to the very top end of your aerobic energy system’s output, at the point just shy of the anaerobic system taking over the main body of work, as this is where the maximum output can be obtained with the minimum of time or waste product limitations of the other systems.

-So why the focus on threshold for the Marmotte?
+So why the focus on threshold for the Marmotte and mountain sportive in general?
 Well, we know that the Marmotte climbs are an hour plus in length even for a highly competent rider, so we cannot rely on our anaerobic or ATP CP abilities to get us through.
 We can therefore equally determine that our aerobic system is going to be taking the vast majority of the workload and that we should therefore focus on ensuring this is as efficient as it can be, as this will maximise our power output.
 Threshold builds into this as being the highest output within that energy system, so it is this that we should seek to improve in order to maximise our speed for the least cost.

 No shortcuts for hard work – the 2X20

-The reason the 2×20 has become such a popular session is that the 20 minute intervals are long enough to tax your aerobic system, without leading to the tedium, pain and boredom of an uninterrupted hour on the turbo.
+The reason the 2×20 has become such a popular session is that the 20 minute intervals are long enough to tax your aerobic system, but without leading to the tedium, pain and boredom of an uninterrupted hour on the turbo.
 How a 2×20 session would pan out is as follows:

 0-10 mins – warm up from cold to full working level